BloodHoundAD/BloodHound/docs/data-collection/sharphound-all-flags.rst

   collection method.
 * **Session:** Just does user session collection.
 You will likely couple this with the --Loop option.
 See SharpHound examples below for more info on that.
-* **LoggedOn:** Does session collection using the privileged collection method.
-Use this if you are running as a user with local admin rights on lots of systems for the best user session data.
+* **LoggedOn:** Does session collection using two methods: the privileged and the remote registry collection method.
+Use this if you are running as a user with local admin rights on lots of systems for the best user session data, but it is also useful running as a normal unprivilieged user on server targets (remote registry method).
+For the latter, the RemoteRegistry service needs to be installed on the targets (default on servers), but does not need to be running, it'll be triggered temporarily.

 Here are the less common CollectionMethods and what they do: